Mengatasi Tinnitus: Panduan Identifikasi dan Penanganan di Perawatan Primer

 Case Study 1: Age-Related Tinnitus

-A 70-year-old patient presented with persistent ringing in the ears and difficulty hearing in noisy environments.
-The family doctor conducted a hearing test and found age-related hearing loss.
-The patient was referred to a hearing care professional, who recommended hearing aids and sound therapy.
-The patient experienced significant improvement in managing tinnitus and overall hearing.
+A 70-year-old patient with persistent ringing and difficulty hearing in noisy environments was referred to a hearing care professional.
+Hearing aids and sound therapy led to significant improvement.

 Case Study 2: Tinnitus Post-Noise Exposure